‘Immediate humanitarian assistance’ mobilized in force, to support Beirut after deadly blast

 "With the emergence of new challenges due to the latest devastating event, UN in Lebanon and partners are mobilized to provide immediate humanitarian assistance to the Lebanese people in support of the government's response to this tragedy", she said.

-Saying that she has been deeply moved by the peoples’ solidarity and spontaneous acts of kindness, she spelled out: “We are in this together, and we are committed to support Lebanon in this very difficult time”.
+Saying that she has been deeply moved by the peoples' solidarity and spontaneous acts of kindness, she spelt out: "We are in this together, and we are committed to supporting Lebanon in this very difficult time".

 Strengthening capacities